decadenza/DirectStereoRectification/README.md

 Refer to comments in [example.py](example.py) and [rectification.py](rectification.py).

 ## Disclamer
 The code is provided "as is" wihout any warranty.
-For details see [LICENCE](LICENCE) file.
+For details see [LICENSE](LICENSE) file.